co-jo/faster-pravega-builds/README.md

 Deployment:

 * Clone your `pravega` fork as a directory named 'pravega'.
+It should be clone in this directory.
 * You place the command(s) you want to execute in `cmd` (Assumes that a `test` task will be run).
 * Build the Dockerfile: `docker build -t faster-builds` (Assumes the image will be tagged as `faster-builds`)
 * Run `./run.sh`